 Are there likely to be any complications?

 Complications are very rare.
 They include the possibility of some bleeding afterwards and pain.
 This is because there are thousands of little blood vessels inside the kidney and the test can cause some bruising inside the kidney.
 This should settle very quickly.

 How can I prepare my child?

 You may find some of the suggestions in Helping your child manage their health care treatment / procedure useful.

 How do I find out the results?

-Several different tests will be done on the piece of kidney.
+Laboratory staff will do several different tests on the piece of kidney.
 Some of the results come back in days and some can take longer.
-Sometimes the biopsy needs to be sent to an overseas specialist to look at.
 Your paediatrician will contact you when the results are available.

 What can my child expect after returning home?